lyrio-dev/judge/README.md

   outputSize: 104857600
   // The max bytes of user's output file and testdata to display to the user, the remaining will be omitted
   dataDisplay: 128
+  // The max bytes of user's output file (of a submission to a submit-answer problem) to display to the user,
+  // the remaining will be omitted
+  dataDisplayForSubmitAnswer: 128
   // The max bytes of user's stderr output to display to the user, the remaining will be omitted
   stderrDisplay: 5120
 ```